 Plutus started up around 2015 and has a great base of loyal customers.
 One advantage to this card is that users are still in full control of their keys.
 It is also a valid debit card in nearly 200 countries and with ETH, EUR, PLU, or GBP.
 With this debit card, you pretty much have another bank account!
 Any resident from the European Economic Area can avail of it for free.

-Among Europeans, Wirex is also a well-known debit card.
+Among Europeans, Wirex is also one of the well-known crypto debit cards.
 This multi-currency card was launched in 2014 and now has around three million users all over the world, and has already made transactions worth two billion dollars.
 Although there is a maintenance fee of around $1.50, there are plenty of benefits.
 You get a 0.5% BTC using its Cryptoback mechanism, a WXT, and you enable conversion among several different cryptocurrencies.
 Wirex is soon to expand throughout Japan, Canada, and the United States this year.

 Around North America is Bitpay.
 Exclusive to citizens of the U.S., you can buy the card for $9.95 and can be used wherever a Visa card is accepted, and for as many as 8 fiat currencies.
 However, it does have transaction fees inside and outside the U.S, as well as withdrawal limits.

-The MCO Visa card of Crypto.com is available in several countries around the globe.Use my code “6f1b1efgzl” and we both get $50 USD.
+The MCO Visa card of Crypto.com is available in several countries around the globe..
 It has five types of cards with increasing cashback, and on the highest tier, users can withdraw $1000 in a month without any fees.

-Among the newest, Crypterium is capable of 2.5 million ATMs, 50 million merchants, and without any monthly fees with the standard plan.
+Among the newest crypto debit cards, Crypterium is capable of 2.5 million ATMs, 50 million merchants, and without any monthly fees with the standard plan.
 Their paid plans, however, can be well worth it, with more support, a savings account, a higher exchange limit, a personal manager, and insurance.
-It can support CRPT, litecoin, bitcoin, and ethereum.
+It can support CRPT, Litecoin, Bitcoin, and Ethereum.